thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/ftp.md

 - `<filePath>` - the path to the file on the FTP server;
 - `<value>` - the value to write.

-For example, in our case, we know that file **light_level.txt** store the room light level on the FTP server.
+For example, in our case, we know that **light_level.txt** file stores the room light level on the FTP server.
-To write the value of the room light level, run the query:
+To write the value of the room light level, run the following query:

 ```bash
 set filePath=./light_level.txt;value=80;